 There are two types of Cross Country running injuries:

 - Repetitive motion or overuse injuries such as tendonitis.

 While both types of injuries may be painful and cause the runner to stop running Cross Country they are much different in how they affect the athlete and how they can be treated.

 Bone injuries are common in Cross Country running.
 Common bone injuries that affect Cross Country runners are stress fractures, bone marrow edema, and bone swelling.
 These painful conditions will usually affect the same area even in different runners.
 The feet, ankle, knee, hip and pubic region seem to be the most common areas affected by Cross Country running injuries that affect bone.

 Stress fractures are confusing to many Cross Country runners and doctors because the athlete will often say it does not hurt when they run.
 If pressed they will admit it hurts worse at the end of a long run of AFTER running.
 An ominous sign is a Cross Country runner that limps after running, later that day or is unable to run the following day because of the pain.
 Stress fractures can usually not be seen on x-ray.
-It is common for regular doctors to give the Cross Country runner and their parents a false sense of security when the x-ray shows “nothing”.
+It is common for Cross Country runners and their parents to be given a false sense of security when the x-ray shows “nothing”.